MBoemo/intro-machine-learning/docs/10-ann.md

 <img src="10-ann_files/figure-html/unnamed-chunk-11-1.png" width="672" />

-The net is doing a better work than the linear model at predicting medv.
+The net is doing a slightly better job than the linear model at predicting LongestShell.
 Once again, be cautious because this result depends on the train-test split performed above.
 Below, after the visual plot, we are going to perform a fast cross validation in order to be more confident about the results.

 A first visual approach to the performance of the network and the linear model on the test set is plotted.